aridjayarecipes/cutesrecipes.web.app/content/post/1786-simple-way-to-prepare-award-winning-blueberry-crumb-cake.md

 - "2 Cups Fresh Blueberries"
 recipeinstructions:
 - "Preheat oven to 350°."
-- "Grease & flour a 9 inch baking pan."
+- "Grease &amp; flour a 9 inch baking pan."
-- "Crumb topping: Mix the flour, sugar & lemon zest together in a small bowl.
+- "Crumb topping: Mix the flour, sugar &amp; lemon zest together in a small bowl.
 Add melted butter, stir with fork until the mixture is crumbly; set aside."
-- "For the cake: Combine the dry ingredients together in a small bowl & set aside."
+- "For the cake: Combine the dry ingredients together in a small bowl &amp; set aside."
-- "In a large mixing bowl, beat together the eggs, sour cream & vanilla extract until well blended."
+- "In a large mixing bowl, beat together the eggs, sour cream &amp; vanilla extract until well blended."
-- "Add the dry mixture into the wet ingredients & mix until smooth."
+- "Add the dry mixture into the wet ingredients &amp; mix until smooth."
-- "Spoon & spread batter evenly into prepared pan."
+- "Spoon &amp; spread batter evenly into prepared pan."
-- "Cover batter with blueberries & sprinkle crumb topping over the blueberries evenly."
+- "Cover batter with blueberries &amp; sprinkle crumb topping over the blueberries evenly."
-- "Bake for 45-50 minutes, topping should be golden brown & a toothpick inserted in the center should come out clean."
+- "Bake for 45-50 minutes, topping should be golden brown &amp; a toothpick inserted in the center should come out clean."
 categories:
 - Recipe
 tags: